nedu-m/sticker-it-frontend-test/README.md

 ## Suggestions for improvements

-* Restructure the menu.json file to make it easier to abstract the data and use it in the components
+* Restructure the menu.json file to make it easier to use  in the components

 * Work on the responsiveness of the menu for mid-sized screens